-Targeting challenging proteins from integrin family
+Targeting challenging protein from integrin family

 Utilizing Receptor.AI’s pocket detection workflow to target the ‘undruggable’ integrin family